 There are so many choices when it comes to living a city life in Canada.
 You can experience the convenience of living in a major centre mixed with a lot of small-town charm in a place like Halifax or you could live the posh life in a top-floor condo in downtown Toronto or Vancouver.
 Most people flock to cities because of the opportunities that urban life brings, from additional job prospects to exposure to many different cultures and lifestyles.
-But when you're looking for a home witha Brampton real estate agent, you are usually going to need to pay much more than you would for the same size of home in a country setting.
+But when you're looking for a home with an agent, you are usually going to need to pay much more than you would for the same size of home in a country setting.

 When looking at city homes you must always consider the differences between neighbourhoods.
 If you're working at a downtown salon and spa Edmonton based and you want to live within an easy commute of work, you will likely have a variety of neighbourhoods to choose from, each with their own average home prices.
 While the average cost of a home in the whole city might be $350,000 you could find a central area where homes are priced closer to $300,000.
 In most major cities, the higher priced neighbourhoods are usually those that are along the major transit routes and have easy access to great schools and amenities.

 Canada is one of the most diverse countries in the world and it's likely that no matter which city you choose, you will find a home here.
 You could stay out late listening to salsa music on the weekends in Montreal or could hit the slopes after work in Vancouver.
+Website sponsorship was provided by David Himelfarb lawyer referral service.